knative/docs/docs/eventing/getting-started.md

   kubectl --namespace event-example attach curl -it
 ```

- You have sshed into the Pod, and can now make a HTTP request.
+ You have sshed into the Pod, and can now make an HTTP request.
 A prompt similar to the one below will appear:

 ```sh
     Defaulting container name to curl.